algoim/algoim.github.io/index.md

 // surface_area ≈
 ```

-To visualise a quadrature scheme computed by `Algoim::quadGen`, provided in `algoim/src/algoim_quad.hpp` is a routine to output an XML stream compatible with [ParaView](https://www.paraview.org/) (file format `.vtp`).
-The routine takes as input a user-defined stream, e.g., a `std::ofstream`, and writes XML to visualise a quadrature scheme as a scattered set of points with associated weights:
+To visualise a quadrature scheme computed by `Algoim::quadGen`, a tool is provided in `algoim/src/algoim_quad.hpp` which outputs a scheme for visualisation with [ParaView](https://www.paraview.org/) using an XML VTP file format.
+The routine takes as input a user-defined stream, e.g., a `std::ofstream`, and writes XML to the stream, interpreting the quadrature scheme as a scattered set of points with associated weights:

 ```cpp
 #include <iostream>